Plankton: Mixoplankton

 Mixoplankton (from Greek mixis, or mixture) have a mixed trophic strategy.
 In recent years, there has been a growing recognition that perhaps the majority of plankton can act in both the above modes.

 Traditionally, plankton were divided into just the first two broad trophic groups: plant-like phytoplankton which make their own food, usually by photosynthesis, and animal-like zooplankton that eat other plankton.
 In recent years, there has been a recognition that many plankton, perhaps over half, are mixotrophic.
 Plankton have traditionally been categorized as producer, consumer, and recycler groups, but some plankton are able to benefit from more than just one trophic level.
 This mixed trophic strategy means mixoplankton can act as both producers and consumers, either at the same time or switching between modes of nutrition in response to ambient conditions.
 In this manner, mixoplankton can use photosynthesis for growth when nutrients and light are abundant, but switch to eating phytoplankton, zooplankton or each other when growing conditions are poor.

-As a result of these findings, many plankton formally categorized as phytoplankton, including coccolithophores and dinoflagellates, are longer included as strictly phytoplankton, as they not only produce their own food through phototrophy but can also eat other organisms.
+As a result of these findings, many unicellular plankton formally categorized as phytoplankton, including coccolithophores and dinoflagellates, are longer included as strictly phytoplankton, as they not only produce their own food through phototrophy but can also ingest other organisms.
 These organisms are now more correctly termed mixoplankton.
 This recognition has important consequences for how the functioning of the planktonic food web is viewed.